The Unmissable Sales Page Review · $495 AUD · 5 business days

 The Stranger View Loom (15–20 min)

-I experience your brand exactly as a first-time visitor.
-Recording every thought, reaction, moment of confusion or delight in real time.
-The inside-my-head perspective always surprises people.
+I experience your brand exactly as a first-time visitor — recording every thought, reaction, moment of confusion or delight in real time.

 The Strategy Deep-Dive Loom (30–60 min)

 Section by section.
 Headline to close.
 Full copy psychology lens on.
 The gaps.
 The gold.
 What to fix first and why.
-No beige suggestions.
-No gentle nudging.
 The whole truth with a clear action list.

 Both Looms plus a written summary with your prioritised action list.
 You implement.
 You relaunch.
 The right people start arriving.